 You won’t find many tourists on Statia, but you will find lots of great diving and hiking.
-We take a brief reprieve from Rescue Diver to experience all the wonders of Statia.
+Experience all the wonders of Statia.
 Hike up the steep trail of The Quill, Statia’s towering volcano.
 At the rim of the crater, you’re rewarded with a vast expanse of lush rainforest to explore.
 Then we’ll complete our Nitrox Specialty by exploring the largest wreck in the Caribbean, the impressive 327-foot C/V Charles L. Brown, aka the ‘Charlie Brown’.
 Assist the marine park and other local organizations by spending an afternoon working on a community service project, after which we’re ready for an all-out reggae bash, dancing the night away at a favorite local dinner spot.

-The culturally rich and stunningly beautiful island of St. Kitts is the next shop on our tour de force.
-Rescue Diver training is back in full swing as we make our way along the colorful coast of an island full of life, both above and below the water.
+The culturally rich and stunningly beautiful islands of Nevis & St. Kitts is the next shop on our tour de force.
+Rescue Diver training is in full swing as we make our way along the colorful coast of an island full of life, both above and below the water.
 Impressive wrecks and reefs fill our time in-between rescue scenarios.
 When not diving, the flat glassy water of Ballast Bay is perfect for honing your watersports and Pico sailing skills!